Ira von Fürstenberg: Personal life

 They lived in Mexico City, because her husband had family ties there, and introduced the VW Beetle into Latin America.
 She left with the children in 1960.
 They were divorced in 1960, and the marriage was annulled in 1969.

 Her second husband was Francisco "Baby" Pignatari (1916–1977), a Brazilian industrialist.
 They married in Reno, Nevada, on 12 January 1961.
 They divorced in Las Vegas in January 1964.

+Death

 Von Fürstenberg died on 18 February 2024, at the age of 83, from injuries sustained in a "domestic accident" at her residence in Rome.
 The funeral service took place on 23 February 2024 in the Church of Santa Maria in Rome.
 In addition to the family, John Elkann and his wife Lavinia, Tomás Terry and Marisela Federici were also present.
 Her grave is located in the cemetery in Strobl am Wolfgangsee.